Constitution and Bylaws

 The nominations and elections of the State Elective Officers will be held on the first day of the Annual Conclave as a special order of business.
 These officers shall be elected by secret ballot of the delegates with a simple majority of the votes cast necessary to elect.
 A simple majority shall consist of 50% of the votes cast plus one.

-- Each candidate will furnish to the Executive Officer, no later than one month prior to the annual convention, a letter or resolution from his chapter endorsing his candidacy.
-A candidate for any elected office may be allowed to campaign for office, after approval by the Executive Officer, by means of visitation, word of mouth, and/or the distribution of business cards (2 in. x 3 in.) stating his name and the office he is seeking.
+Each candidate will furnish to the Executive Officer, no later than one month prior to the annual convention, a letter or resolution from his chapter endorsing his candidacy.
+A candidate for any elected office may be allowed to campaign for office, after receiving approval from the Executive Officer, by means of visitation, word of mouth, the distribution of business cards (2 in. x 3 in.), and/or social media.
+A campaign advisor shall be appointed by the Director of State Officers, to ensure that the virtues of DeMolay are upheld by all candidates during the campaign.
+Candidates may not incur more than one-hundred dollars ($100.00) in campaign expenses, excluding travel costs.
+A record of campaign expenses must be furnished to the Executive Officer if requested.

 Article XII: Qualifications